6 Classroom Tips to Engage Your Students

 For Jocelyn Martin, good classroom organization is simply part of effective teaching.
 A special education teacher, Martin considers everything from poster placement to the spaces between desks to meet the varying needs in her classroom.

-“If the room is disorganized, the whole class is disorganized,” says Martin, who teaches at Mayo Elementary School in Edgewater, Maryland.
+“If the room is disorganized, the whole class is disorganized,” says Martin.
 “If it’s a clean, organized space, the kids are definitely more receptive to learning.”

 Education blogger Charity Preston likens an organized classroom to a well-oiled machine.
 “If a student sees a teacher who has specific routines and consistently straightens the room in a specific way each time, they begin to see patterns in how to time manage and solve problems,” says Preston, who maintains the Organized Classroom blog.

 Here are six tips to get you on your way to your own effective, organized classroom:

 1. Arrange desks strategically.
 Ask yourself what your students will be doing in your classroom.
 If you favor small group work, consider tables.
 Martin uses a U-shaped table for her reading group, but the format doesn’t work for her math students, so she also arranges desks in two rows, angled in front of the Promethean board.
 This helps focus her math students, one of whom has vision impairments that make it essential that he is close to the board.